yezhiyi9670/ssy-color-book/README.md

 > Chromium-based browsers will work correctly with a wide-gamut display as long as your display has the correct specifications in its ICC file.
 >
 > The color book uses CSS wide-gamut standards.
 If your browser support them, you can view whatever edition you want, but keep in mind that out-of-gamut colors will be inaccurate.

-The repository contains code for generating the color book, not the color book itself.
-[View or save the color book here](https://sparkslab.art/colors/).

-HEX RGB values are also [available for download here](https://sparkslab.art/colors/palette/).

 ## Brief instruction